Goat Milk Soap

 • Antibacterial goat milk soap contains added essential oils with natural antimicrobial properties.

-• Both options effectively remove germs when used with proper washing technique.
+• Both options effectively remove germs when used in conjunction with proper washing techniques.

 • The CDC and FDA find that regular soap is sufficient for everyday use